ymanshur/simplebank/README.md

 ### OpenAPI

-Open <http://localhost:8080/swagger> to see APIs documentation based on gRPC Gateway proto definition, see my own at [this address](https://ymanshur.github.io/simplebank/docs/swagger/)
+Open <http://localhost:8080/swagger> to see API documentation based on the gRPC Gateway proto definition, see my own at [this address](https://ymanshur.github.io/simplebank/docs/swagger/)

 ## Code Generation